 Quinclorac is a pesticide registered in Canada to control cleavers.
 Based on current information, exporters and processors have individually advised that they may not accept canola treated with quinclorac in 2018.
-Residues can occur in canola seed, oil and meal and a maximum residue limit (MRL) to facilitate trade with China has not been finalized – see 2018 update here.
+Residues can occur in canola seed, oil and meal.
+The Codex Alimentarius Commission formally adopted an international MRL on July 3, 2018.
 Growers are advised to contact their grain buyer directly before using quinclorac in 2018, or to use other cleavers control methods.

 How the Canola Council is addressing market risks linked to pesticides